An IRM Approach to Compliance

 Aligning with IRM Practices

-The concept of an integrated risk management program and platform is predicated on recombining the silos of governance, risk, and compliance alongside security and privacy as a means to drive secure business growth in real-time.
+The concept of an integrated risk management program and platform is predicated on recombining the siloes of governance, risk, and compliance departments alongside security and privacy as a means to drive secure business growth in real-time.
 Network security and compliance can be managed simultaneously under an integrated approach.
 As we’ve seen, a compliance vs risk based approach is a critical element and one that is weighing heavily on the minds of technical and business leaders alike.

-As we’ve discussed, the most significant friction point for compliance teams and meeting compliance requirements is getting ahead of new regulations as they’re released.
+As we’ve discussed, the most significant friction point for compliance teams and meeting compliance requirements is getting ahead of new regulations as they are released.
 Taking a foundational approach to compliance frameworks as well as using CyberStrong to reduce duplicated efforts not only reduces time to compliance but also minimizes the bottleneck traditionally associated with compliance teams protecting and securing critical infrastructure.
 CyberStrong users consistently report exponential reductions in assessment time, facilitating more productive conversations with executive management and enabling secure digital transformation.